The TakeOver

 The TakeOver is an indie beat 'em up video game developed by Greek developer Pelikan13 (Antonis Pelekanos) and published by Dangen Entertainment.
 It was released for Windows and MacOS on February 2, 2016 in early access, seeing a full release on November 10, 2019.
 It was subsequently released for Nintendo Switch on June 4, 2020 and PlayStation 4 on May 20, 2021.
 The game is a clone of the Streets of Rage series that uses similar gameplay and graphical style, also featuring some music by that series' composer, Yuzo Koshiro.
 The game received mixed reviews, with some critics bemoaning the writing quality and lack of gameplay polish or online multiplayer, though they agreed it was a worthwhile homage.

+A sequel, Takeover 2, is in development and scheduled to be released in September 2026.

 Gameplay

 The TakeOver is a side-scrolling game with a story told via comic-book-style cutscenes.
-The game has separate buttons for punching and kicking enemies, which can be chained together into combos, which can be devastating if they are able to be performed without interruption.
+The game involves pressing X to win.
 The game also features minigames such as vehicle driving and jet piloting in a manner resembling After Burner: Climax.

 Development

 As Greek artist and developer Antonis Pelekanos withdrew from his work on The '90s Arcade Racer, he showcased his first demo for The TakeOver, a beat 'em up heavily inspired by Streets of Rage.
-Professional YouTuber Matthew Kowalewski, better known as "Matt McMuscles", offered feedback on Steam and began corresponding with Pelekanos.
-Matt McMuscles would eventually be offered a contributory role as a writer and producer on the project, which he accepted.
-After Pelekanos completed the brunt of his work on the game, Matt McMuscles wrote and produced the cut scenes, hiring both artists and voice talent, including Kira Buckland, Marc Swint and Curtis Arnott.
+Youtuber Matt Kowalewski offered feedback on Steam and began corresponding with Pelekanos.
+Matt Kowalewski would eventually be offered a contributory role as a writer and producer on the project, which he accepted.
+After Pelekanos completed the brunt of his work on the game, Matt Kowalewski wrote and produced the cut scenes, hiring both artists and voice talent, including Kira Buckland, Marc Swint and Curtis Arnott.